-Massachusetts Becomes First State To Ban Bump Stocks After Las Vegas Massacre
+Massachusetts Becomes 1st State To Ban Bump Stocks After Las Vegas Massacre

 But — complicating matters further — regulating bump stocks is something many view as outside of the purview of the ATF.
 As NPR's Ryan Lucas explained, U.S. law gives the ATF authority to regulate machine guns, which are defined as any weapon that can shoot more than one bullet "by single function of the trigger."

-"It is that last phrase — "by a single function of the trigger" — that is key to understanding ATF decisions, said Rick Vasquez, a firearm consultant and former acting chief of the ATF's firearms technology branch, which conducts classification reviews.
+"It is that last phrase — 'by a single function of the trigger' — that is key to understanding ATF decisions, said Rick Vasquez, a firearm consultant and former acting chief of the ATF's firearms technology branch, which conducts classification reviews.

 "If a gun fires more than one bullet with a single pull of the trigger, then by law it is considered a machine gun.
 If, however, a gun fires only one bullet for each pull of the trigger, it is not.